perforce/p4prometheus/INSTALL.md

 This is the quickest way to install with a little bit of configuration for your setup.

-Example files are in the `p4d.sdp` folder of this project.
+Example files are in the `demo` folder of this project.

 Assumptions:
 * ansible installed (e.g. `pip install ansible`) - see [installation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#intro-installation-guide)